secretstartups/handbook/infrastructure/incident-management/index.html.md

 ### Labeling

-The following labels are used to track the incident lifecyle from active incident to completed incident review.
+The following labels are used to track the incident lifecycle from active incident to completed incident review.
 [Label Source](https://gitlab.com/gitlab-com/gl-infra/production/-/labels?utf8=%E2%9C%93&subscribed=&search=Incident%3A%3A)

 #### Workflow Labeling